-Sports and Recreation in Tri Cities Washington
+Sports and Recreation in Tri-Cities Washington

 The Tri-Cities area of Washington includes Kennewick, Pasco, and Richland.
 Located by three different rivers, Columbia, Snake, and Yakima, the area provides many recreational opportunities to its residents, both on land and in the water.
 As each city offers public boat launches, boating and fishing activities are quite popular and with the size of the rivers, you never have to worry about sharing space.

 All three communities offer many different recreational opportunities for their residents.
-The Pasco Recreation Services offers several different things at their facility, such as a gift shop, TV room, crafts room, fitness center, library and puzzle room, pool tables, and a multi-purpose area for parties and other events.
+The Pasco Recreation Services offers several different things at their facilities, such as a gift shop, TV room, crafts room, fitness center, library and puzzle room, pool tables, and a multi-purpose area for parties and other events.
 They offer classes for both children and adults, including volleyball, softball, and kayaking tours.

 Like both Pasco and Richland, Kennewick gives many opportunities for its residents to participate in activities and classes put on by the Recreation Department.
-With pre-school classes for the young ones and a variety of activities, such as kayaking and canoeing and fitness classes, for young people and adults, the Recreation Department is busy.
+With preschool classes for the young ones and a variety of activities, such as kayaking and canoeing, and fitness classes, for young people and adults, the Recreation Department is busy.

 The Tri-Cities area is home to three different professional sports teams.
-Tri-Cities Fever are the defending National Football League champion, while the Tri-Cities Americans are of the Western Hockey League.
+Tri-Cities Fever is the defending National Football League champion, while the Tri-Cities Americans are of the Western Hockey League.
 The Tri-Cities Dust Devils, which are an affiliate of the Colorado Rockies class A Northwest League Baseball short-season class play in Pasco.
 Kennewick is home to the Toyota Center where both the Fever and Americans play.